nach00gar/CTMGrantLooker/README.md

 # CTMGrantLooker
-Checking and notifying grant announcements.
+Checking and notifying grant announcements using BeatifulSoup and Github Actions.